WordPress vs. Grav CMS – Flat-File CMS vs. Database-Driven CMS

 You get thousands of themes to customize your site’s look.
 Want a sleek blog or a vibrant portfolio?
 You can find a theme for that.

 And let’s talk about plugins.
-There are over 58,000* available, adding everything from social sharing buttons to e-commerce capabilities.
+There are over 58,000* available, offering a range of features that include social sharing buttons and e-commerce capabilities.
 Need an SEO tool?
 Consider Yoast.
 Want to improve site security?
 Wordfence has you covered.

 The editor has evolved, too.
-With the Block Editor, creating content is more intuitive.
+With the Block Editor, creating content is more intuitive and straightforward.
 You can drag-and-drop elements to design your pages—no coding is required.

-Multilingual support allows you to create sites in multiple languages with ease, and regular updates ensure you’re always improving.
+Multilingual support allows you to create sites in multiple languages with ease, and regular updates ensure you’re constantly improving.

 However, it’s worth noting that the abundance of options can make WordPress overwhelming.
 Sometimes, less is more, and all those features can lead you down a rabbit hole of confusion.